-One relatively simple explanation for the differences between these two portrayals, are the different roles that Karen and the queen play in their respective stories.
+One relatively simple explanation for the differences between these two portrayals, are the different roles that Karen and the Queen play in their respective stories.
 Karen is the protagonist of The Red Shoes, so it isn’t necessarily surprising that her inner life is given more attention than the Queen’s is, considering her antagonistic role in Snow White.
 However, while this difference in perspective is certainly important for explaining how these two scenes create different reactions in their readers, to claim that it explains the differences in attitude toward the punishment, would simply be begging the question.
-Why has Hans Christian Anderson decided to make a female character punished for her vanity the protagonist of his story, casting her in a more sympathetic light?
-On the flip side of this, why have the Grimm brothers created a female character matching this same description as their antagonist?
-I would contend that Hans Christian Anderson and the Grimm brothers have two very different things to say about what it takes to reestablish a just world after it has been disrupted by evil.
+Why has Hans Christian Andersen decided to make a female character punished for her vanity the protagonist of his story, casting her in a more sympathetic light?
+On the flip side of this, why have the Grimm brothers cast a female character matching this same description as their antagonist?
+I would contend that my thesis in this essay, that Snow White views punishment as a necessary component of justice while The Red Shoes views punishment as incidental to justice, can explain this discrepancy.

 The narrative arcs of both Snow White and The Red Shoes focus on the restoration of moral order, after it has been disrupted by vanity.
-The Red Shoes begins with Karen brought up from poverty into relative luxury, and once there, enticed and tempted by the beauty and attention brought by wearing the red shoes.
+The Red Shoes begins when Karen is brought up from poverty into relative luxury, and through this social transformation, is enticed and tempted by the beauty and attention brought by wearing the red shoes.
 This temptation is soon turned to action, as Karen wears the shoes to her confirmation, abandons the old women to go to the ball, and is subsequently carried off by the red shoes to dance forever.
 At this point, the story shifts attention, away from detailing the disruptions caused by Karen’s vanity, and toward mending their results.
-First, Karen has the executioner “chop the red shoes off [her] feet”, physically separating her from the source of her vanity.
-(Anderson 313) Following this, Karen fully repents for her former misdeeds, and as a consequence, is magically transported to the church “by the grace of God.”
-(Anderson 314) The story ends with a final reconciliation.
-After Karen’s heart is so filled with “peace and joy, that it burst” her soul rises “up on the rays of the sun up to God, and noone there asked her about the red shoes.”
-(Anderson 314)
+First, Karen repents her sins, and has the executioner “chop the red shoes off [her] feet” so that her punishment might end (Andersen 313).
+In this scene, Karen’s spiritual decoupling from her vanity is emphasized through her physical separation from the source of her vanity, the red shoes.
+This regret alone isn’t enough to restore what has been broken however.
+Karen must also appeal to God for mercy and forgiveness, and when she does this, she is magically transported to the church “by the grace of God” (Andersen 314).
+The story ends with a final reconciliation.
+After Karen’s heart is so filled with “peace and joy, that it burst” her soul rises “up on the rays of the sun up to God, and noone there asked her about the red shoes” (Andersen 314).

-Snow White follows a fairly similar narrative arc.
-The disruption and conflict in this story stems entirely from the Queen’s vain fear that “anyone might be more beautiful than she”, and the resulting jealousy when the mirror says that “Snow White is a thousand times more fair.”
-(Grimm 101-102) Like in the Red Shoes, this is followed by a series of serious moral offenses, as the Queen orders the Huntsman, who does not complete his task, to kill Snow White, tries but fails to poison her using magical lace and a magical comb, and finally succeeds in her plot using a poisoned apple.
-The moral order is then restored when a piece of this poisoned apple is dislodged from Snow White’s throat, she marries the prince, and the Queen is punished for her evil, being forced to dance to death in heated iron shoes.
+Structurally, Snow White follows a similar narrative arc to The Red Shoes.
+The disruption and conflict in this story stems entirely from the Queen’s vain fear that “anyone might be more beautiful than she,” and the resulting jealousy when the mirror says that “Snow White is a thousand times more fair” (Grimm 101-102).
+Like in the Red Shoes, this is followed by a series of serious moral offenses, as the Queen orders the Huntsman, who does not complete his task, to kill Snow White, tries but fails to poison her using magical lace and a magical comb, and finally succeeds in her plot using a poisoned apple.
+After a significant amount of time has passed, the poisoned apple is dislodged from Snow White’s throat, which results in her subsequent marriage to the prince.
+However, this happy ending for Snow White isn’t the end of the tale, and before it comes to an end, the Queen must be punished for her evil, and is forced to dance to death in heated iron shoes.

 Grimm, Jacob and Wilhelm.
 “Snow White.”
 Folk and Fairy Tales, 5th edition, edited by Martin Hallet and Barbara Karasek, Broadview Press, 2018, pp. 101-107.